arcticronin/arcticronin/README.md

 # Hello, world! 🌍

-I'm Luca Manzi, a computer scientist who's always curious and ever-driven to dive deep into the world of technology.
+I'm Luca Manzi, i'm fascinated byt the elegance of math and quantum mechanics, curious and ever-driven to dive deep into the world of technology.

 I truly love challenges and starting new projects, even more from scratch.